Skip to contents

 formula = density ~ 0 + as.factor(year),

-time = "year", mesh = pcod_spde, family = tweedie(link = "log")
+time = "year", mesh = mesh, family = tweedie(link = "log")

 )

-# make prediction grid:
+# prepare a prediction grid:

 nd <- replicate_df(qcs_grid, "year", unique(pcod$year))